lehkost/lehkost.github.io/index.md

 ### Former Affiliations
 * Director of [DARIAH-EU](https://www.dariah.eu/) (Digital Research Infrastructure for the Arts and Humanities), Berlin – Paris – Dublin – The Hague, 2017–2021
 * Ass.
 Prof. of Digital Humanities at Higher School of Economics, Moscow, 2016–2021
-* Digital Humanities coordinator at University of Göttingen, 2013–2016
+* Digital Humanities Coordinator at University of Göttingen, 2013–2016

 ### Visiting Scholarships
 * Aarhus University, 2018